 We can also follow the same procedure for the Decimal option instead of the Whole number option in the dialog box.

-In this method, I’ll show you how to create a Drop-Down Using Data Validation then Color it.
+In this method, I’ll show you how to create a Drop-Down Using Data Validation and then Color it.

 Suppose we have a dataset like the previous one with an additional Grade column where we want to input the Candidate’s Grade depending on their Number range.
 The Grade-Number table or our Source for the Drop-Down is provided beside the dataset.